Nftsforsale/Nftsforsale/README.md

-- 👋 Hi, I’m @Nftsforsale.com
+- 👋 Hi, I’m @NFTsForSale
-- 👀 I’m interested in ...Finding some Shady Coders!
+- 👀 I’m interested in ...Developing a core team filled with enthusiastic hard working individuals
-- 🌱 I’m currently learning ...
-To Fly
+- 🌱 I’m currently learning ... how to connect with the rite people
-- 💞️ I’m looking to collaborate on ... installing a working crowdsale contract with a buy button.
+- 💞️ I’m looking to collaborate on ... building a multinetwork cross chain NFT platform  ... support@nftsforsale.com
-- 📫 How to reach me ... support@nftsforsale.com

 <!---
 Nftsforsale/Nftsforsale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.